microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 ## How do they work?
 Behind the scene, each robo is an Akka Agent loaded with its ECMAScript 6 compatible script.
 Our Java Stream-Service is able to set up, start, and stop Agents; and leverages the Oracle Nashorn JavaScript engine to compile the ES6 scripts.
-The Java libraries accessed by the robos point to to the adequate Service to read and write in the data lake.
+The Java libraries accessed by the Robots point to to the adequate Service to read and write in the data lake.